ietf-wg-cellar/matroska-specification/codec/av1.md

 ## Temporal Unit
 All the OBUs that are associated with a time instant.
 It consists of a `Temporal Delimiter OBU`, and all the OBUs that follow, up to but not including the next `Temporal Delimiter OBU`.

+## CVS
+A Coded Video Sequence is a sequence of `Temporal Units` where the contents of all `Sequence Header OBUs` in the bitstream before Matroska encapsulation must be bit-identical except for the contents of __[operating_parameters_info]__.

 # TrackEntry elements